o1-labs/rfcs/00XX-efficient-msms-for-non-native-pickles-verification.md

 ## Prior art

+We mentioned before the implementations of FFA and FFEC.

+**TODO** research if anyone actually already implemented MSM verification inside a SNARK.
+Scroll?
+Aztec?

 <!--Discuss prior art, both the good and the bad, in relation to this proposal.

 Prior art is any evidence that your feature (invention, change, proposal) is already known.